Zheyang1/Zheyang1.github.io/index.md

 My research direction is protection and control for the power electronics-based power systems.
 My master's research focused on fault analysis of renewable energy sources (RESs) and new protection algorithm development for the AC transmission lines with RESs.
 During my PhD studies, I designed the new control strategies for grid-following controller (GFL) to make GFL compatible with traditional protection relays.
 My project during my posdoc in the PolyU is to establish the phasor model of the grid forming controller (GFM) and calculate the fault current in the whole network.
+I will be in the job market from 2024 to 2026.

 ## News